Jack Hamilton (baseball): Tony Conigliaro beaning incident

-On August 18, the Angels were playing the Boston Red Sox in a game that would have important implications for the American League (AL) pennant race.
+On August 18, 1967, the Angels were playing the Boston Red Sox in a game that would have important implications for the American League (AL) pennant race.
 While facing outfielder Tony Conigliaro, Hamilton hit him with a pitch on his left cheekbone that fractured both his cheekbone and eye socket, and severely damaged his retina.
 Conigliaro nearly died, and the damage to his vision kept him off the field the remainder of the year and all of 1968.
 Conigliaro made a promising-but-brief comeback in 1969–1970, until his vision problems returned, which eventually forced his early retirement from baseball in 1975 at age 30.
+Amid ongoing health issues Conigliaro died in 1990 at age 45.

 Hamilton retired in 1969, finishing his career with the White Sox.

 Personal life

-Hamilton lived in Branson, Missouri with his wife, Jan.
-Together, they had a son and two daughters.
-After his retirement from baseball, Hamilton owned and operated several restaurants in Iowa and Southwest Missouri.
-He died on February 22, 2018, at age 79.
+Jack was born on December 25, 1938, in Morning Sun, Iowa, the son of Cecil and Myrtle Baird Hamilton.
+When Jack retired, he and his wife Jan got into the restaurant business opening eateries in various cities including his hometown of Morning Sun, IA.
+He and his wife moved to Branson in 1986 and he was owner of Jack & Tommy’s and the Pzazz Restaurants.
+In Branson, Jack had a restaurant called Jack and Tommy’s.
+When that closed he started Pzazz which was in business for nearly 30 years.
+Pzazz was located in four different locations in Branson including Pointe Royale, and the top of the Plaza towers.